LucasKook/comets/README.md

 # alternative hypothesis: true E[cov(Y, X | Z)] is not equal to 0
 ```

+The PCM test can be run likewise.

 ```r
 (PCM <- pcm(Y, X, Z)) # plot(PCM)
 ```

+The outut is shown below.

 ```
 #   Projected covariance measure test